NicholasCote/HPC-Docs-ncote/docs/compute-systems/cirrus/index.md

 CIRRUS also provides the ability to host unique JupyterHub for specialized tutorials.
 Administrators can be configured in the JupyterHubs Helm chart and those admins can approve or deny requests to join the JupyterHub instance via the Native Authenticator.

+For more information, see [CIRRUS JupyterHub](./users/jupyter/jupyterhub.md).

 -----

 ### Binder
 Binder is a tool that enables sharing of custom computing environments from code repository contents.
 For instance, if there is a code repository that contains some Jupyter Notebooks that explain how to do something, Binder can be used to launch a compute instance that is configured automatically to run the contents of the repository.
-Utilize this link to the Binder official documentation to learn more about how the service runs or advanced use cases.
+To learn more about how the Binder service runs or advanced use cases, please see [Binder Documentation](https://mybinder.readthedocs.io/en/latest/index.html).

+For more information, see [CIRRUS Binder](./users/jupyter/binderhub.md).

 -----